spencech/ems-web-app-utils/README.md

 	const date = new Date("2021/01/01");
 	const dateString = timestamp(date); // "2021-01-01 00:00:00";
 	const dateString2 = timestamp(date, false); // "2021-01-01";
-	const nowDateString = timestamp(); // whateve the current date time is
+	const nowDateString = timestamp(); // whatever the current date time is

 ### trace(...parameters: any[])
-Outputs each argument to a line in console log **IF ?debug=true parameter is set on the url**
+Outputs each argument to a line in console log **IF ?debug=true parameter is set on the url** (This method is an homage to the like-named, late great ActionScript 2 utility function)

 	trace(someObject, anotherObject, "---", 123); //four console logs at http://localhost/?debug=true